The first radio stations in our market, Philadelphia, had to find the way; the direction in which broadcasting would travel.

 There was a time, Levy quipped, when his station was off the air on Saturday evenings.
 He said, "Nobody in Philadelphia stayed home on Saturday night to listen to the radio, so there wasn't much sense in our broadcasting."
 In the spring of 1935, WCAU became the first radio station in the United States to sign a contract to purchase "full-service" broadcast rights for national and international news from United Press (a forerunner of UPI, United Press International).
 The UP agreement took effect starting on May 20, 1935.
 According to UPI, they were "the first news service to supply news to broadcasters."
 During the second world war, WCAU had the only the U.S. military accredited female war news correspondent from a local station, Katherine L. Clark.

-Dr. Leon Levy and to some extent, his brother Isaac continued to run WCAU until 1949.
+Dr. Leon Levy and to some extent, his brother Isaac continued to run WCAU until the beginning of August of 1949.
 It is believed that this was part of the contractual agreement to sell the stations in 1946.
+They did stay on the station's board of directors even after they had no more managerial control.

 In the summer of 1958, the WCAU stations were sold by the Philadelphia Evening Bulletin to CBS for twenty million dollars.
 Some websites refer to this sale as selling the stations back to CBS.
 This is simply NOT TRUE.
 CBS never owned WCAU (prior to the 1958 sale).
-The Levys owned WCAU and a major portion of CBS, but the two were totally separate companies.
-William Paley owned much of the network, but none of WCAU.
-There were business affiliations but ownerships were separate.
+The Levys owned WCAU (The Paleys were minority stock holders) and a huge portion of CBS, but the two were totally separate companies.
+William Paley owned much of the network, but little of WCAU.
+There were business affiliations but ownership and management were separate.

 The 1958 price included both the stations (WCAU AM, FM & TV) and the land the building sat on (a prime piece of real estate).
 Since that time, the back lot where "Action in the Afternoon" originated from has been sold off for office space.
 Two years later, the Bulletin applied for and received a CP (Construction Permit) for a new radio station WPBS (We're Philadelphia's Bulletin Station).